Corentin Louis Kervran

 Corentin Louis Kervran (3 March 1901 – 2 February 1983) was a French scientist.
 Kervran was born in Quimper, Finistère (Brittany), and received a degree as an engineer in 1925.
 In World War II he was part of the French Resistance.

 Kervran proposed that nuclear transmutation occurs in living organisms, which he called "biological transmutation".
-He made this claim after doing an experiment with chickens which he believed showed that they were generating calcium in their egg shells while there was no calcium in their food or soil.
+He made this claim after experimenting with chickens, which he believed showed that they were generating calcium in their eggshells while there was no calcium in their food or soil.
 He had no known scientific explanation for it.
 Such transmutations are not possible according to known physics, chemistry, and biology.
 Proponents of biological transmutations fall outside mainstream physics and are not part of accepted scientific discourse.
+Kervran's ideas about biological transmutation have no scientific basis and are considered discredited.

 Biological transmutation

-In the 1960s, Louis Kervran claimed to have conducted experiments and studies demonstrating violations of the law of conservation of mass by biological systems, according to which the amount of each chemical element is preserved in all chemical reactions.
-He claimed that organisms can transmute potassium into calcium by nuclear fusion in the course of making an egg shell:
+In the 1960s, Kervran claimed to have conducted experiments and studies demonstrating violations of the law of conservation of mass by biological systems, according to which the amount of each chemical element is preserved in all chemical reactions.
+He claimed that organisms can transmute potassium into calcium by nuclear fusion in the course of making an eggshell: